With polling day right around the corner, The Drum takes a look at the best get-out-the-vote campaigns created by brands this election year.

 In other brand news, Pernod Ricard USA have announced that all employees will receive paid time off on Tuesday 3 November to vote in the upcoming election.

-In an effort to ensure all voices from America’s spirits industry are heard at the polls, chair and CEO of Pernod Ricard North America, Ann Mukherjee, will also call upon industry leaders and peers to do the same for their employees.
+In an effort to ensure all voices from America’s spirits industry are heard at the polls, chair and chief executive officer of Pernod Ricard North America, Ann Mukherjee, will also call upon industry leaders and peers to do the same for their employees.

 In addition to time off, Pernod Ricard’s flagship premium vodka brand, Absolut, is launching a non-partisan, integrated ’Drink Responsibly. #VoteResponsibly’ campaign which delivers the message: ’Vote First, Drink Second.’